EppChops/deepml-project/README.md

 ```

 To run our chosen images a sequence of commands were used where the image path is changed every time according to the path to the images.
+All of the images can be found included in the directory "blip/imagenet"

 Image paths used: